radiac/mara/docs/api/events.rst

 Event Handlers
 ==============

-An event handler is a function or generator which is registered with the Service using :ref:`method_service_listen` for certain classes of events.
+An event handler is a function, generator or :ref:`class_events_handler`, which is registered with the service using :ref:`method_service_listen` for certain classes of events.
 It is passed the instance of the event, and handlers are able to modify it for future handlers if they wish.

 Multiple handlers can listen to a single event; they will be called in the order they are defined.
 If a handler does not want later handlers to receive